kapilsharma/AngularQuickNotes/03-Components.md

 > }
 > ```
 >
-> - If we need to refer any variable of other function defined in calss, we can do this using `this.` keywork.
+> - If we need to refer any variable of other function defined in class, we can do this using `this.` keywork.
 This should be clear if you worked with any object oriented programming language.
 Unfortunately, OOPs is out of scope for this course.
 (PS: I'm planning OOP video as well.
 Keep checking my [YouTube channel](http://bit.ly/kapilyoutube)[^3.4]; Sorry for self-promotion but couldn't resist ;)

 [^3.4]: http://bit.ly/kapilyoutube

-`onChange` function is one line fucntion, which is crystal clear, we are assigning value of our input tag to variable name.
+`onChange` function is one line function, which is crystal clear, we are assigning value of our input tag to variable name.
 However, looking at syntax, you may have following questions:

 - How can I know event is of type 'KeyboardEvent'?
 - What is HTMLInputElement?